Definition:

 History

-Communicative Language Teaching (Canale and Swain, 1980): Comprehension verification becomes a key classroom technique as focus shifts from form practice to meaning-negotiation.
+- 1980 — Communicative Language Teaching.
+Comprehension verification becomes a key classroom technique as focus shifts from form practice to meaning-negotiation.

-Krashen’s Input Hypothesis (1982): Only comprehensible input drives acquisition; comprehension checking operationalizes the comprehensible criterion.
+- 1982 — Input Hypothesis.
+Only comprehensible input drives acquisition; comprehension checking operationalizes the comprehensible criterion.

-TESOL methodology training (1980s–present): CCQs become standard practice in CELTA/DELTA and other teacher-training programs; the distinction between meaningful comprehension checks and empty “Do you understand?” questions is a core training concept.
+- 1980s–present — TESOL methodology training.
+CCQs become standard practice in CELTA/DELTA; the distinction between meaningful comprehension checks and empty “Do you understand?” responses is a core teacher-training concept.

 Common Misconceptions